 Coupling the interfaces to structures enables detailed vibration analysis of structures in the presence of flow, such as FSI in the frequency domain.
-The coupling in the ł For modeling tips and tricks and good practice see the Modeling with the Aeroacoustics Branch section.
+The coupling in the frequency domain and time domain is readily performed using the predefined Aeroacoustic-Structure Boundary multiphysics coupling feature.